 Again, we ought to remember that the Red River Métis went through a very similar process, only at a later date: the Indigenous women marrying Canadien also predominantly adopted Christianity, and many métis families of Red River also practiced agriculture, in addition of other occupations.
 But unlike the practice in the scrip system later in Red River and the North-West, the Catholic missionaries in Kaskaskia recorded the names of many Indigenous women, which allows us today to honor their memory as a vibrant part of our French-Canadian Métis heritage.
 Members of Muskrat French Métis community thus cherish the memories of Indigenous women who are part of their heritage, such as Marie Rouensa-8cate8a (daughter of the Chief Rouensa of the Kaskaskia nation), Simpharose Mar8tp8e8e, Marie Asamsamac8a, Suzanne Capi8ek8e, Anne Alimacoua, Domithilde Choupingouata, Marguerite Ouassaiamoussé, Symphorose Tapokoe, and many others.

 Interestingly, the Métis settlement of Kaskaskia is already recognized by L. J. Barkwell, L. Dorion and D. Préfontaine, historians for the Gabriel Dumont Institute, as part of the “Métis Homeland: its Settlement and Communities.”

-It should be noted that Father Tartarin in 1738 uses the ethnonym “Métif,”in Kaskaskia, to describe its mixed population, even labeling as “good Métif” the children born out of Christian marriages.
+It should be noted that Father Tartarin in 1738 uses the ethnonym “Métif,” in Kaskaskia, to describe its mixed population, even labelling as “good Métif” the children born out of Christian marriages.
 French Naval Captain Bossu also identifies the inhabitants born from the union of French and “Sauvages” as the “Métifs,” in the area that constitutes Haute-Louisiane, and not “Créole,” by which he identifies those who are born of European-descent parents only, but who are themselves born in America.

 As an interesting anecdote showing the significance of early alliances, our family also descends from coureur des bois Michel Bizaillon and his Native wife Marie Akensamac8a (among other Native ancestry), who is known as having brought hundreds of Illinois warriors and allied nations in 1715 to rescue Detroit from an attack by the Fox nation (Outagamis) and their allies.
 Their attack on Detroit most probably impacted the Great Peace of Montreal of 1701, signed by the Fox representatives Noro and Miskouensa.